rvaiya/keyd/man.md

 ## The Modifier Layout

-keyd distinguishes between the normal layout and the modifier layout.
+keyd distinguishes between the key layout and the modifier layout.
 This allows the user to use a different letter arrangement for modifiers.
 It may, for example, be desireable to use an alternative key layout like dvorak while preserving standard qwerty modifier shortcuts.
 This can be achieved by passing